Beyond the 7-Day Playbook: Deploying Claude AI Across a Real Organization

 Human complexity

-This is the one that doesn't get enough attention.
+This is the one I underestimated.

 What structured deployment actually looks like